isct-nakatalab/tensor-decomposition/README.md

 - **PoissonParafac** : tensor decomposition model assuming data to follow poisson distribution
 - **ZeroInflatedParafac** ： tensor decomposition model assuming data to follow zero inflated poisson distribution

+It allows faster decomposition than the existing libraries with the use of Just In Time (JIT) compilation of JAX Python function which enables efficient execution in XLA.

 ----------------------------

 ## Importing Tensor Decomposition Models